deltaDNA/unity-sdk/README.md

 ### Android Integration

+## Push notifications

+In order to use push notifications on Android you will need to add an AndroidManifest.xml to your project under `Assets/Plugins/Android` in order to register broadcast receivers and services for your game.
+You can take a look [here](Assets/Plugins/Android/) for an example configuration which has been made to work with the example packaged in the SDK.
+Please take a look at the [integration section](https://github.com/deltaDNA/android-notifications-sdk#integration) for push notifications, which is also relevant to the Analytics Unity SDK on Android, containing integration steps with more details.

+The SDK already pre-packages some dependencies for Google Play Services under `Assets\DeltaDNA\Plugins\Android` for push notifications (as well as SmartAds).
+If you would like to use your own version of Play Services, then you should remove the dependencies (ie play-services-base-7.8.0.aar, play-services-gcm-7.8.0.aar, etc) in order to avoid duplicate class definition errors during the build stage.
+Please note that we cannot guarantee other versions of Google Play Services than 7.8.0 to work correctly with our SDK.

+If you do not wish to use push notifications on Android then you can remove the files from the `Assets\DeltaDNA\Plugins\Android` folder to decrease the APK size of your game.

+## SmartAds

 We provide a Python script to help manage the 3rd party ad network dependencies.
 In `Assets\DeltaDNAAds\Editor\Android`, edit `config.json` to include the networks you wish to integrate.
-Then from the command line run `download.py`.
+Then from the command line run `python download.py`.
 This will download and copy the dependent AARs and Jar files into the `Assets\DeltaDNAAds\Plugins\Android` folder.
 Unity will pick these up when you build the APK.

-The SDK already pre-packages some dependencies for Google Play Services under `Assets\DeltaDNA\Plugins\Android` for push notifications (as well as SmartAds).
-If you would like to use your own version of Play Services, then you should remove the dependencies (ie play-services-base-7.8.0.aar, play-services-gcm-7.8.0.aar, etc) in order to avoid duplicate class definition errors during the build stage.
-Please note that we cannot guarantee other versions of Google Play Services than 7.8.0 to work correctly with our SDK.
+You should run this script every time you update the SmartAds SDK in your project.

 ## License